jetbrains-academy/refactoring-java-course/RefactoringAndItsPurpose/CommonCodeIssuesAndTheirImpactOnCodeQuality/Theory/task.md

 }
 ```

-The refactoring addressed _Long Parameter List_ by introducing a separate class called `Product`
+The refactoring addressed the _Long Parameter List_ issue by introducing a separate class called `Product`
 to encapsulate the parameters related to the product.
-The code became more readable as data related to the product is encapsulated in a single object `Product`,
+The code became more readable as the data related to the product is encapsulated within a single object `Product`,
 promoting better design principles.